DavidBlm/EMADL2CPP/README.md

 You can submit the job with `sbatch <your-bash-script>.sh` on a backend node.
 It is also possible to just run the script on the frontend node.
 If you did submit the job, you can access the status information with `sacct`.

+# Presentaions (Architecture & Hyperparameter Optimization)

+For improvement of EmbeddedMontiArcDL models optimization methods for the architectures and hyperparameters are considered.

+Different method for the hyperparameter optimization are presented here: [Hyperparameter_Optimization.pdf](./presentations/Hyperparameter_Optimization.pdf)